hyperrhiz/jekyll-journal/pages/03-instructions.md

 cd template
 make
 ```

+Alternatively, one can download the zip file [here](https://github.com/jsysresearch/template/archive/refs/heads/main.zip) and import the zip in, e.g., Overleaf.

 ## Artifact Evaluation

 JSys submissions for the Solution or Tools/Benchmark category must be accompanied by an Artifact.
 The JSys Artifact Evaluation Board evaluates the artifacts on two main aspects: